chrisrzhou/unified-doc/packages/hast-util-annotate/readme.md

 function annotate(
 	tree: Node,
 	annotations: Annotation[],
-	callbacks: Optional<Callbacks>,
+	annotationCallbacks?: Optional<AnnotationCallbacks>,
 ): Node
 ```
 Annotates text nodes in a tree when `annotations` are provided.
 A new tree is returned.
-Annotated text nodes are replaced with styled span nodes split on the matched text.
+Annotated text nodes are replaced with styled `span` nodes split on the matched offsets.

-The following scenarios show how text node and annotation offsets are matched and split.  `L`, `R` denotes the left and right parts of the unmatched text while `M` denotes the matched text that will be annotated as a styled span node.
+The following scenarios show how text node and annotation offsets are matched.  `L`, `R` denotes the left and right parts of the unmatched text while `M` denotes the matched text that will be annotated as a styled `span` node.
 Note that annotation offsets are defined relative to the *source* content.

 ```
 The following scenarios: